MeenaThiyagu/ToDoApp/README.md

 ## Creating an ToDo Application:

-Step 1: Creating a Login Page(3 Databindings) Create Login Component(html has uName and pW) `Interpolation` is done in Login component html to get default values to UI from Login.ts...
+Step 1: Creating a Login Page( new 3 Databindings) Create Login Component(html has uName and pW) `Interpolation` is done in Login component html to get default values to UI from Login.ts...
 Login button has `event binding` with a method which has code to print in the console.i.e., `(click)=HandleLogin()`...